 This representative also went on to say that if Epee-Bounya did not agree with BA’s “resolution” she could file a complaint with the European Commission through its online dispute center.

-Instead, Epee-Bounyna asked our advocacy team for help.
+Instead, Epee-Bounyna asked the Elliott Advocacy team for help.

 Looking through her paper trail, I could find no indication as to why the BA employee had given her the atypical advice to involve the police.